MaggieDaisy/Cocktails_and_Dreams/README.md

 The structure of the application is based on meeting the first needs of the potential user.
 The website is simple structured, learnable, and intuitive, the first interaction enables the quick and easy finding of information and orientation between features and thema.
 The text content is short and consistent and the imagery is simple and clean, both describe the purpose and aim very well.
 All sections allow the user to interact with the site using built-in functions.

 All users of the website should be able to see the navigation bar, with clickable options, clear and modern content, and a footer with SM icons.
 The visual impression and design should be also consistent across all pages of the app.
-- Navigation Bar on the top of the page which is consistent  - contains names of each site page for browsing easily between them, site logo which acts as a link to the main page, toggle button visible on smaller devices
+- Navigation Bar on the top of the page which is consistent  - contains names of each site page for browsing easily between them, site logo which acts as a link to the main page, toggle button visible on smaller devices and icon matching the theme
-- Home Page - contains a short introduction, small gallery, and hero image for a better presentation of the aim of the site
+- Home Page - contains a short introduction, small carousel gallery, dropdown menu with cocktails categories, and hero images for a better presentation of the aim of the site
-- Cocktails Page - contains a card panel with the presentation of 6 basic cocktails and 'see recipe' button which is clickable for further view, search bar with the ability to search for the name of cocktail or ingredient
+- Cocktails Collection Page - contains a card panels with the presentation of 9 basic cocktails and 'Show Recipe' button which is clickable for further view of full recipe description, search bar with the ability to search for the name of cocktail or ingredient
-- Register Page - contains two fields to fill up with 'Username' and 'Password' and a 'Submit' button and a link to the Log In Page
+- Register Page - contains two fields to fill up with 'Username' and 'Password' and a 'Register' button, and a link to the Log In Page
-- Log In Page - contains two fields to fill up with 'Username' and 'Password' and a 'Login' button
+- Log In Page - contains two fields to fill up with 'Username' and 'Password' and a 'Login' button, and a link to the Register Page
-- Dream Recipe Page - contains a form available to fill out with the cocktail recipe fields like 'Name', 'Description', 'Ingredients', 'Tools' 'Steps', 'Image'  and 'Submit' button, this page is available for registered users, the dream recipe uploaded by the user contains a button for 'Edit' and 'Delete' the recipe
+- Add Dream Recipe Page - contains a form available to fill out with the cocktail recipe fields like 'Category', 'Name', 'Description', 'Ingredients', 'Steps' 'Tools', 'Picture' and 'Submit' button, this page is available only for registered users
-- Profile Page - contains information about user and history uploaded recipes, this page is available for registered users
+- Profile Page - contains information about user and history uploaded recipes, this page is available for registered users, the dream recipe uploaded by the user contains a button for 'Edit' and 'Delete' the recipe
-- Log Out link - allows user to log out from the profile
+- Log Out link - allows user to log out from the profile to protect a data
-- Footer on the bottom of the page which is also consistent - contains icons that act as a link to SM platforms, a contact form that allows contacting the site owner/admin
+- Footer on the bottom of the page which is also consistent - contains icons that act as a link to SM platforms